troessner/articles/docs/2016-02-06-how-to-use-github-to-evaluate-developers.md

+## How To Use github To Evaluate Developers

 A couple of days ago I gave a presentation titled "How to use github to evaluate developers" for HR guys / girls and recruiters at the [HR in tech](https://www.eventbrite.ie/e/hr-in-tech-berlin-tickets-20452101787) event at Zalando organised by [honeypot](https://www.honeypot.io/).

 It was overall a pretty awesome event and it was fun for me to be part of this.